Madelyn, From the Philippines, Teaching at an International School in DubaiBy Krzl Light Nuñes

 What new strategies did you develop or incorporate into the virtual classroom?

-In order to stay up to date with the current trends in education, I attended webinars during our summer vacation and tried to explore some useful applications that were introduced by the speakers in preparation for the reopening of classes.
-Moreover, I am using some applications which are free as well as platforms purchased by our school.
+In order to stay up to date with the current trends in education, I attended webinars during our summer vacation and tried to explore some useful apps that were introduced by the speakers in preparation for the reopening of classes.
+Moreover, I am using some apps that are free, as well as platforms purchased by our school.

 You took the Bridge Master Certificate TEFL/TESOL course.
-Why did you decide to take this course?
+Why did you decide to take this online TEFL course?

 Once a teacher, always a learner.
 In teaching, learning does not stop.
 Teachers are known to be vessels of knowledge and facilitators of learning.
 It is my main responsibility as a teacher to constantly enhance my knowledge and broaden my abilities in diversifying my teaching methods in order to cater to the needs and interests of today’s learners.